 Proof of sufficient funds.

-If necessary, the proper documentation for your next destination.
+If necessary, the correct documentation to the next destination.

 Completed Disembarkation/Embarkation Card.